-In the construction industry, workers use dangerous equipment on a daily basis, as well as working at dangerous heights.
-To achieve this, they use scaffolding and heavy duty aluminum ladders.
-Statistics show that construction workers are at the highest chance of sustaining a work related injury, including falls.
+In the construction industry, workers use dangerous equipment daily, as well as work at dangerous heights.
+Statistics show that construction workers are at the highest chance of sustaining work-related injuries, including falls.
+To achieve this, they use scaffolding and heavy-duty aluminum ladders.

-According to the U.S. Bureau of Labor Statistics, there were 4,679 work related fatal injuries in 2014, and increase of 2% from the previous year.
+According to the U.S. Bureau of Labor Statistics, 4,679 work-related fatal injuries in 2014, increasing 2% from the previous year.
 The majority of these were within the transportation industry, followed by the construction industry.
 Worryingly, fatal accidents within the construction industry saw an increase of 5%.
 Similar findings were reported for non-fatal injuries.
 It is clear, therefore, that something has to be done.

 Safety Standard Compliance

-In order to make sure safety requirements are met and the incidents of work related injuries drops, common safety practices have to be put into place.
-Not only does this protect workers and the general public, it also means that costs are reduced.
-To achieve this, one thing the Occupational Safety and Health Administration (OSHA) has done, is to determine that all aluminum ladders used on construction sites are approved by the American National Standards Institute (ANSI).
+To ensure safety requirements are met and the incidents of work-related injuries drop, common safety practices have to be implemented.
+Not only does this protect workers and the general public, but it also means that costs are reduced.
+To achieve this, the Occupational Safety and Health Administration (OSHA) has done to determine that all aluminum ladders used on construction sites are approved by the American National Standards Institute (ANSI).

-Construction companies should have no difficulties in finding aluminum ladder manufacturers, ensuring that their free standing units are properly crafted and meet the necessary standards, be that for regular ladders or extension ladders.
-If they have to complete a non-conventional projects, manufacturers can often create custom designed ladders that meet all the necessary specifications.
+Construction companies should have no difficulties finding aluminum ladder manufacturers, ensuring that their free-standing units are properly crafted and meet the necessary standards for regular ladders or extension ladders.
+If they have to complete non-conventional projects, manufacturers can often create custom-designed ladders that meet all the necessary specifications.

-If a construction company ensures that their employees only work with ANSI and OSHA approved products, then they not only meet the legal safety standards, they have also made a clear commitment to improving the security and safety of their staff.
+If a construction company ensures that their employees only work with ANSI and OSHA-approved products, they meet the legal safety standards and have also made a clear commitment to improving the security and safety of their staff.